 How Did This Show Up on My Radar?

 A recent drunk driving accident occurred in Bastrop, Texas, which left a man seriously injured and claimed the life of a his female passenger (who is presumably his wife).
 As I read through the news releases covering the wreck, I automatically assumed that the incident took place around 2 a.m., as crashes so often happen in the hours following closing time.
 That turned out not to be the case here, however--here's what actually happened:

 According to officials from the Texas Department of Public Safety, the collision happened around 6:30 p.m. in the town of Bastrop, near the intersection of Texas Highway 21 and South Shore Road.
 29-year-old Taylor Richard Tate was westbound on TX-21 in his Ford Mustang when he allegedly rear-ended a Chevy Equinox as it turned into the highway's westbound lanes.

-Suppose someone thought it'd be a good idea to get lit and hit the road is plenty bad on its own.
+Supposing someone thought it'd be a good idea to get drunk and hit the road is plenty bad on its own.
 But the fact that it happened when it did seems to say, "it's not enough to avoid the typical 'drunk driving hours,' because they can get you any time."

 What TxDOT Data Shows: Weekend DUI Crashes

 TxDOT provides a handy chart (which you can access here) which shows not only how many drunk driving accidents happen in a given year but also what time of day these wrecks took place.
 Further, they break it down by day of the week.
 This ultimately enables readers to compare, say, the hours of 11:00am-noon on a Tuesday to, say, the hours of 5:00pm-6:00pm on a Monday, or the number drunk driving accidents that took place on a Saturday versus the number of drunk driving accidents that took place on a Wednesday, or any other similar combination.